-Lucy Mercer is a London-based writer.
-She is the author of the poetry book Emblem (Prototype, 2022) which was a Poetry Book Society Choice and a book of the year in Frieze, The New Statesman and The White Review.
-She is currently writing Afterlife, a nonfiction essay on wax and mortality which was awarded the 2024 Fitzcarraldo Editions/Mahler & LeWitt Studios Essay Prize and is forthcoming with Fitzcarraldo Editions.
+Lucy Mercer is a writer based in London.
+She is the author book Emblem (Prototype, 2022) which was a Poetry Book Society Choice and a book of the year in Frieze, The New Statesman and The White Review.
+Her writing on art and literature has been widely published in Art Review, Granta, INQUE, LA Review of Books, Poetry Review, Poetry London and The White Review among others.
+She is co-editor, with Livia Franchini, of Too Little, Too Hard, a collection of essays by some of our most exciting writers on the relation of writing to labour and value (Peninsula Press, 2026).
+Her forthcoming essay on wax and mortality, Afterlife, was awarded the 2024 Fitzcarraldo Editions/Mahler & LeWitt Studios Essay Prize and is forthcoming with Fitzcarraldo Editions.

 *